SEBritton/tradeoff_project/README.md

 # tradeoff_project
 Dissertation chapter on the effect of diet on melanin pigmentation and melanin related trade-offs in Hyles lineata.

-Includes two R Scripts.
-The first one is for the data sets related to the first part of the project (diet manipulation).
-The second is more the second part of the project (trade offs).
+Includes two R Scripts: "part1_diets.R" and "part2_tradeoffs.R" These are the two experiments from this chapter.
+The first R script analyzes the data from the files "Diet_Data", "Extraction_Data", and "Extraction_data."
+In this experiment I raised larvae on 5 different diets and then analyzed pigmentation with ImageJ as well as melanin extraction (extraction data).
+For a subset opf individuals I measured consumption rates (feeding data).
+The second R script analyzes the data from the files "tradeoff_data", "immune data", and "KOH_data."
+In this experiment I raised larvae in a 2x2 factorial experiment where I varied diet and photoperiod (to induce melanin variation).
+I measured melanin immune response (immune data), adulut muscle mass (KOH data) and adult pigmentation (data pending).